-

 Officer do not sit well together so I turn professional and

-invest in a Lowrey organ and Leslie speaker.
-I am suddenly doing
+invest in a Lowrey organ.
+I am suddenly doing a month residency

-a month residency at The Star club in Hamburg with an odd little
+at The Star club in Hamburg with an odd little outfit called

-outfit called The Yum Yum Band.
-This amazing group called The
+The Yum Yum Band.
+This amazing group called The Vanilla Fudge

-Vanilla Fudge turn up in two furniture lorries and top the bill
+turn up in two furniture lorries and top the bill for two nights.

-for two nights.
-I'm so impressed by them that I tell their keyboard
+I'm so impressed by them that I tell their keyboard player that

-player that they've "gone beyond music".
-He takes
+they've "gone beyond music".
+He takes this the wrong

 -